U.S. Commerce Secretary Ross says deregulation may boost economy

 The United States imported $5.7 billion worth of softwood lumber in 2016, mainly for home building.

-Asked whether he thought this move might harm homebuilders by raising the price of new U.S. construction, Ross said price increases were being fuelled more by other factors.
+Asked whether he thought this move might harm homebuilders by raising the price of new U.S. construction, Ross said price increases were being fueled more by other factors.

 Home prices were rising both because of the market's enthusiasm for Trump and because there had not been enough building in the past, he said.
 The S&P 500 has gained some 5.0 percent since Trump's inauguration.